dmferrari/lite_logger/README.md

 # LiteLogger

-LiteLogger is a lightweight logging solution for Ruby on Rails applications.
-It provides customizable log levels, formats, and destinations.
+LiteLogger is a lightweight logging solution for Ruby applications, providing customizable log levels, formats, and destinations.

 ## Status